GitKraken Desktop Documentation

 Below is a chart outlining some basic security information regarding the type of data that we collect and how we store it.

-Service What information are we collecting How is this information secured in the transfer Where is this information stored How is this information secured in storage
+Service What info are we collecting How is this info secured in transfer Where is this info stored How is this info secured in storage

 Workspaces/Insights Repository info: URL, org name, repo name, and issue count.